-The Brooks Blog is a top 100 Labour Party Blog covering ethics, law and public policy written by Thom Brooks.
+The Brooks Blog is a top 100 Labour Party blog by Thom Brooks discussing topics in ethics, law & public policy

 Methodology is here: http://goo.gl/69BmQHowever looking at some of the nooks and crannies of the date, by for example sorting the rankings by country and then citation (by copying the table into spreadsheet) and looking closely makes me think there are a lot of errors.
 For example looking at only French language Canadian schools the Université du Québec has a citation rate of 72.1% (putting it in the top 20 depts in the world by citation) while the Université de Montréal has a 5%.
 This makes almost no sense as the Université du Québec is a system of comprehensive 4 year campuses and the Université de Montréal is a top research university.
 (Not to disparage the faculty at U du Q schools, some of their campuses have some great philosophers.)It looks like the data may have been massaged, but only to fit common prejudices, i.e. you collect bad data then weigh it so that the top 50 look right.

 But why think the numbers are inaccurate re: citations?
 High citations is simply an empirical indicator: it is not an accurate indication of quality (in my experience).
 It may well be that a department has better quality (but fewer citations) than another.
 Of course, there are a number of debates concerning the place and importance of metrics.
 More on this in a future post soon....